Torbay Lifeboat Station: History

+In 1873 a new boathouse and slipway was built near the breakwater so that the boat could be launched straight into the harbour.
+The old boathouse was used as a fire station for many years but was demolished and the site used for a new post office.

+Following a petition from local residents, a second lifeboat station, Torquay Lifeboat Station, was opened on the north shore of Tor Bay in 1876, at Beacon Cove in Torquay.

+The third lifeboat to be placed at Brixham, was one of five lifeboats funded from the estate of the late Mr E. A. Newbon of Islington, and was named Betsey Newbon (ON 361).
+The 38 ft lifeboat arrived on station on 5 February 1894.
+However, the lifeboat was much disliked by the crew, and after being launched just twice, with no lives saved, the boat was replaced on 4 December 1896, by a 37 ft lifeboat, again taking the name Betsey Newbon (ON 395).
+No records of any issues have been found, but it can be assumed there may have been fundamental flaws with the boat, as unusually, it wasn't transferred to another station, but broken up after being withdrawn, at just three years old.

-In 1875 another lifeboat station was opened on Tor Bay, this time at Torquay.
-In 1917 the RNLI decided to rename 'Brixham Lifeboat Station' as 'Brixham and Paignton Lifeboat Station'.
-Five years later its 'pulling and sailing' lifeboat was replaced by a new motor lifeboat.
-This could cover a larger area and operate in more severe weather, so Torquay Lifeboat Station was closed the following year.
-In 1924 the station at Brixham was renamed as Torbay Lifeboat Station.
-A larger motor lifeboat was sent to Torbay in September 1930.
-This was too large to be kept in the boathouse so it was moored in the harbour near the slipway.
-The boathouse was retained as a workshop but during World War II part of it was dismantled to make it easier for the Royal Navy to reach a new large slipway which was built over the old lifeboat slipway.
+In 1917, Brixham Lifeboat Station was renamed as Brixham and Paignton Lifeboat Station.

+Five years later in 1922, the 'pulling and sailing' (P&S) lifeboat Betsey Newbon (ON 395) was replaced by a new motor lifeboat, Alfred and Clara Heath (ON 672), costing £8,302.
+With its single 45-hp Tylor engine, it could quickly cover a larger area, and operate in more severe weather.
+This effectively rendered the remaining P&S lifeboat at obsolete, and the station at Beacon Cove was closed the following year.
+In 1924, Brixham and Paignton lifeboat station was renamed again, this time as Torbay Lifeboat Station.

+A larger 51 ft motor lifeboat, George Shee (ON 734), was sent to Torbay in September 1930.
+This was too large to be kept in the boathouse, so it was moored in the harbour near the slipway.
+The boathouse was retained as a workshop but during World War II, part of it was dismantled, to make it easier for the Royal Navy to reach a new large slipway which was built over the old lifeboat slipway.
 The RNLI built a small pier in 1950 for the boarding boat that was used to ferry crews out to the lifeboat.